wfordh/d3hoops/README.md

 - Designing and setting up the database
   - Current design: games, boxTeams, boxPlayers
     - When is the best time to write to the db?
 When works best for the code?
-- Get one day/week of box data into the database
 - Look into using DBT here?
 - Handle games w/o boxscores better
 - Write lengthier "about" / "overview"